Use Flow with multiple languages

 • Language settings don't save after restarting the app.

 In the Flow desktop app, click the ? icon, then select Talk to support.
 Include your platform, your selected languages, and a brief example of what you said versus what Flow transcribed.
-Messages sent this way include diagnostic information so we can resolve issues faster.
 Most language issues are resolved in one reply.